The Skinny on Liposuction

 Finding and choosing a qualified doctor is critical.
 Liposuction is a buyer beware market.
 To improve your chances of a satisfactory experience, follow these tips:

-- Have a preoperative consultation—This screening is important.
+Have a preoperative consultation—This screening is important.
 The ideal liposuction candidate needs to be in good overall health and have realistic expectations.
-He or she should also be a relatively normal weight but have collections of fat that do not respond to diet and exercise.
+You should be a relatively normal weight but have collections of fat that do not respond to diet and exercise.

 Why Take the Risk?